 The Starting Replication Server ID and Starting Database ID appear only when you configure the ID Server.

-- 3 Complete the ID Server Information window with the information from the "ID Server" section of your worksheet. - If you do not make entries for the Starting Replication Server ID and starting database ID, the default ranges are used, as shown in Table 1-2 on page 14. - 4 Click Continue to save your changes and return to the New Replication Server dialog box.
+3 Complete the ID Server Information screen with the information from the "ID Server" section of your worksheet.
+If you do not make entries for the Starting Replication Server ID and starting database ID, the default ranges are used, as shown in Table 1-1 on page 13.
+4 Press Ctrl+A to accept your changes and return to the New Replication Server dialog box.
+RSSD information Before you can enter your Replication Server System Database (RSSD) information, you must determine if you want an RSSD, or an ERSSD.

-RSSD information

-Before you can enter your Replication Server System Database (RSSD) information, you must determine if you want an RSSD, or an ERSSD.

 In the Replication Server System Database Choice screen, the first line asks, "Do you want Replication Server System Database embedded?"
-Select:

-- No if you do not want an ERSSD.
+Select: No - if you do not want an ERSSD.
 This is the default value, and assumes you are creating a regular Replication Server System Database with Adaptive Server Enterprise.
-The second line on the screen appears as: - 2.
-Replication Server Database on ASE INCOMPLETE

-Select the Replication Server System Database on ASE option, to go to the Replication Server System Database screen, and follow the steps in "Entering Replication Server System Database information" on page 31 to complete the information about your RSSD.

-- Yes if you want an ERSSD using Adaptive Server Anywhere.
-The text on the second line changes to: - 2.
-Embedded Replication Server System Database INCOMPLETE

-Select the Embedded Replication Server System Database option, to go to the ERSSD Name screen, and follow the steps in "Entering ERSSD information."
+The second line on the screen appears as: 2.
+Replication Server Database on ASE INCOMPLETE Select the Replication Server System Database on ASE option, to go to the Replication Server System Database screen, and follow the steps in "Entering Replication Server System Database information" on page 29 to complete the information about your RSSD.
+Yes - if you want an ERSSD using Adaptive Server Anywhere.
+The text on the second line changes to: 2.
+Embedded Replication Server System INCOMPLETE Database Select the Embedded Replication Server System Database option, to go to the ERSSD Name screen, and follow the steps in "Entering ERSSD information."
 Entering ERSSD information

-- 1 In the ERSSD Name screen, enter the name of your Adaptive Server Anywhere server, and click Continue to accept the name.
-The Embedded Replication Server System Database screen appears.

-- 2 You see the following options, each filled with a default value:

-- ERSSD Database Directory

-- ERSSD Transaction Log Directory
+- 1 In the ERSSD Name screen, enter the name of your Adaptive Server Anywhere server, and press Ctrl+A to accept the name.
+The Embedded Replication Server System Database screen appears. - 2 You see the following options, each filled with a default value: - ERSSD Database Directory - ERSSD Transaction Log Directory

 - ERSSD Backup Directory

 - ERSSD Error Log Directory

 - ERSSD Interface Information